filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag for maximum Chromium stability.

-### tcmalloc
-Pass the `use_allocator="tcmalloc"` option to the `gn gen` command.
-Replace default allocator with the TCMalloc - a faster alternative that reduces lock contention for multi-threaded programs.
-For small objects, there is virtually zero contention.
-For large objects, TCMalloc tries to use fine grained and efficient spinlocks.

-It is recommended to enable this flag to improve memory allocation efficiency.

 ### vaapi
 Pass the `use_vaapi=true` option to the `gn gen` command.
 Enable support for VA-API (Video Acceleration API) hardware accelerated video decoding using a compatible graphics adapter.
 Note: VA-API is not officially supported on Linux and is disabled at runtime, so it is necessary to enable it via the `enable-accelerated-video-decode` flag.